tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 Introduction
 ------------
 SSTAR enables fast and accurate antimicrobial resistance (AR) surveillance from Whole Genome Sequencing (WGS) data.
 It is able to identify known AR genes and detect putative new variants as well as truncated genes due to internal stop codons.
-SSTAR also reports modifications and/or truncations in outer membrane porins.
+SSTAR can also report modifications and/or truncations in outer membrane porin genes.

 Two SSTAR versions
 -----------------------------------------------------------------